wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 ## module or class

-Paul
+Paul, ilmari

 - Add `module` (and eventually `class`) keywords; similar to `package` but implies current major version inside
 - Code still using the older `package` to be considered legacy v5 and will one day be removed

 ## v5 implied until vX is seen

-Leon, Karen, Dave M
+Leon, Karen, Dave M, ilmari

 - Defaults do not change
 - No widespread breakage of the perl ecosystem